Xiaoyu-Han/COMP61342/README.md

 ### Dependencies

-* Describe any prerequisites, libraries.
+* Python 3.7 or higher
+* TensorFlow 2.0 or higher
+* NumPy
+* pandas

 ### Installing

-* How/where to download your program
+* 1.Download folder directly
+* 2.Clone the repository

 ### Executing program

-* How to run the program
+* Upload to Colab to run each unit directly or convert to py file and run locally

 ## Authors